Healthy Environment for All (HEAL) Act Community Capacity Grants

 2. Project funding: Twenty-two organizations will complete projects that build organizational and community capacity to provide guidance and input to:

-• the Environmental Justice Council on implementation of the HEAL Act
+• Environmental Justice Council on implementation of the HEAL Act.

-• the Department of Health on updates to the Environmental Health Disparities Map
+• Department of Health on updates to the Environmental Health Disparities Map.

 This grant program is meant to reach overburdened communities across the state of Washington.